anoved/prismap/Readme.md

 		Explicitly set the height of the extrusion ceiling (see --upper) in output units.
 VALUE must be greater than zero.
 Overrides and recalculates --scale.

+	-x/--xsize VALUE
+		Bounding box will be scaled to largest size that fits within VALUE output units in the X dimension.
+If --ysize is also given, both constraints apply.

+	-y/--ysize VALUE
+		Bounding box will be scaled to largest size that fits within VALUE output units in the Y dimension.
+If --xsize is also given, both constraints apply.

 	MODEL OPTIONS:

 	-b/--base THICKNESS